CODE-MNA/RhythmStream-Server/README.md

 # RhythmStream-Server
 Node JS server for communication for rhythm stream games using socket io library.
-Made for the Unity game "Rhythm Stream" in 3 days, Link to Unity Repo : ``` https://github.com/CODE-MNA/RythmStream_Unity ```
+Made for the Unity game "Rhythm Stream" in 3 days.

 - Note Maker - ```Player that is going to move around the level and based on the current position of the maker player, starts ahead of player```